hector-norza/AdoptionSyncTutorial/README.md

 - Once the countdown ends, the recording has started,
 - You can minimize Clipchamp now
 ![Alt text](gifs/step3.gif)

 ## Step 4

 You can start working on the demo or presentation you want to record
 ![Alt text](gifs/Step4.gif)

 ## Step 5

 Saving Content
 Once you are done with your demo or you have all the content you need, you can go back to the tab for clipchamp and click on save and edit
 This will stop the recording and save a copy of the video to your downloads, to clipchamp, and to the location on your sharepoint you chose when naming the video
 ![Alt text](gifs/Step5.gif)

 ## Step 6

 Your recording is now on clipchamp,
 If you want to edit the video and cut some parts

-- can just drag and drop it into the timeline
+- Drag and drop it into the timeline
 - Once you are done, you click export on the upper right side
 - You can choose to save to the cloud, and you can change onedrive location
 - You can click on export now,